igneous-labs/generic-array-struct/builder/README.md

 # generic-array-struct-builder

-An attribute proc macro to create a compile-time builder struct of a `generic-array-struct` that ensures that every field is set exactly once.
+An attribute proc macro to create a builder struct of a [`generic-array-struct`](https://docs.rs/generic-array-struct) that at compile-time ensures that every field is set exactly once.

 This crate must be used with structs that derive `#[generic_array_struct]`.